 (b) a 10% discount to the 3 business day weighted average traded price prior to the date of the placing.

-The minimum placing price may be exceeded if approved by shareholders in general meeting through an ordinary resolution, excluding the votes of the vendor, its associates and other parties participating in the placing.
+A placing price below the minimum prices in 6.5 above may be exceeded if approved by shareholders in general meeting through an ordinary resolution, excluding the votes of the vendor, its associates and other parties participating in the placing.

-6.6 A vendor consideration placing does not require JSE approval.
+6.6 A vendor consideration placing in terms of 6.5 does not require JSE approval.

 Announcement

-6.7 Refer to the announcement obligations for transactions in terms of Sections 9, 10, 12, 13 and 15.
+6.7 Refer to the applicable announcement obligations for transactions in terms of Sections [9], [10], [12], [13] and [15].

-Contents of circulars
+Contents of circular

-6.8 For the contents of acquisition issue circulars, refer to Sections 9, 10, 12, 13 and 15, as the case may be.
+6.8 For the contents of acquisition issue circulars, refer to Sections [9], [10], [12], [13] and [15], as the case may be.

-6.9 A vendor consideration placing does not require a circular.
+6.9 A vendor consideration placing in terms of 6.5 does not require a circular.
 Submission to the JSE

 6.10 The following must be submitted to the JSE: